cepharum/hitchy/docs-source/api/README.md

 };
 ```

 This is the counterpart of same module as before.
-But this time it is relying on the common module pattern.
+But this time it is relying on the common module pattern mostly to gain access on Hitchy's API.
 During discovery of plugins and components any function exported from either module is invoked with Hitchy's API provided as `this` and global options describing runtime context and arguments passed on starting Hitchy in first argument.

 ### In Request Handlers